- posted by:

-I can’t get my head around people who are so desperate to feel special that they hear voices in their heads and attribute it to a higher power talking to them just so they can walk around feeling smug that they hear a voice no-one else hears.
-Or so they can walk around with a sense of superiority because they have an invisible and powerful friend that speaks to them and tells them things.
-A friend that is the central character in a book written for one species thousands of years ago, a book that has been translated into many different languages yet somehow has never ever lost any data or mistranslated anything, a book that has a character that is suppousedly all knowing, all seeing and all forgiving.
+I can’t get my head around people who are so desperate to feel special that they hear voices in their heads and attribute it to a higher power talking to them Or so they can walk around with a sense of superiority because they have an invisible and powerful friend that speaks to them and tells them things.
+A friend that is the central character in a book written for one species thousands of years ago, a book that has been translated into many different languages yet somehow has never ever lost any data or mistranslated anything, a book that has a character that is supposedly all knowing, all seeing and all forgiving.

 A perfect all knowing, all seeing, all forgiving character who loves you and speaks to you and wants to be your friend?
 Sounds too good to be true.